MetallicSquid/Rust-Cmd-Line-Tools/mega/README.md

 This is a simple command line tool that takes a file path as an argument, gathers the avaliable metadata of the file and places it inside of the user's clipboard.

+**NB: This is only temporary, but the output of the length function should be bytes instead of characters.
+I will change this when I also have a few other features to throw in.**

 This command line tool uses three external crates:

 1. [Structopt](https://github.com/TeXitoi/structopt) - This is a crate that allows for the command line tool to take in a file path as an argument and then use and manipulate it.